Emergence of long-range force laws from classical particle exchange: Model

-for some arbitrary length scale $a$.
-We refer to Eq.~(\ref{eq:nrap}) as the {\it non-relativistic approximation}, as its derivation relies on assuming $v\ll c$.
+We refer to~(\ref{eq:nrap}) as the {\it non-relativistic approximation}, as its derivation relies on assuming $v\ll c$.
 The term ``non-relativistic'' (NR) as used here does not refer to speeds much less than the actual speed of light but those significantly smaller than the mediating particle speed $c$.
 The role played by $c\,$ in this model is similar to that of the actual speed of light in electrodynamics, but we stress that special relativity and the actual speed of light play no role in this model.

-Improvements to this low-energy approximation will be explored in the next section, but we are in a position to compare its predictions to the full simulation.
-Fig.~\ref{fig:logplot1} depicts the predictions of Eq.~(\ref{eq:nrap}) compared to the actual simulation information contained in Eqs.~(\ref{eq:dt})-(\ref{eq:rn}).
+Figure~\ref{fig:logplot1} depicts the predictions of ~(\ref{eq:nrap}) compared to the actual simulation information contained in~(\ref{eq:dt})--(\ref{eq:rn}).
 As expected, the non-relativistic approximation breaks down as the massive particles' speeds approach $c$.
 For large separation distances, the massive particle speeds do not increase as sharply with increasing distance as the non-relativistic approximation predicts.
 Indeed, once the massive particles reach a speed of $c$, the mediating particles, also traveling at speed $c$, are unable to catch up to the massive particles.
 Correspondingly the recursion relations break down and no more collisions are found.
 Specifically, as $v_{n}\rightarrow c\,$ from below, we have $\delta t_{n}\rightarrow \infty$.
-If the massive particle speed becomes exactly\cite{note2} $c$, $\delta t_{n}\,$ does not exist and no further collisions occur.
+If the massive particle speed becomes exactly $c$, $\delta t_{n}\,$ does not exist and no further collisions occur.
 Another possibility is that a single collision changes $v_{n}\,$ from just below $c\,$ to just above $c$.
 In this case, $\delta t_{n}\,$ formally becomes negative and we conclude similarly that no further collisions occur.